Witiko/doctoral-thesis/main.md

 In 2022, the *ARQMath-3* lab is going to be held at CLEF.
-Unless prolonged, CLEF labs are only held for three years, and the organizers announced their not to prolong the ARQMath lab. [@zanibbi2021arqmath] Therefore, ARQMath-3 may be the last ARQMath lab.
+Unless prolonged, CLEF labs are only held for three years, and the organizers announced their intention not to prolong the ARQMath lab. [@zanibbi2021arqmath] Therefore, ARQMath-3 may be the last ARQMath lab.

 For ARQMath-3, I proposed the historically first *math open-domain question